Last Update: Thursday, May 8, 2008

 Il n'a fait aucune faute.
 He made not a single mistake.

-and indefinite articles become de before the noun (unless the verb
+the partitives and indefinite articles become de before the noun

 Partitive: Je prends du pain et du beurre.
 I'm